Skip to Content

 3. Gerardus Mercator – Old Map Of Africa

-Mercator was a Belgian pioneer of cartography he was also known as a maker of globes and scientific instruments.
+Mercator was a Belgian pioneer of cartography, and he was also known as a maker of globes and scientific instruments.

 Free Old Maps of Africa